 To find out what works best for you, you may have to experiment a bit before finding what works.
 For me, this meant a satisfying, protein-rich meal at noon, a snack a few hours later, and then eating a final meal with my family at 6:00 pm or so.

 Be sure to continue taking the vitamins your pediatrician recommends while you breastfeed.
-For me, this means continuing my prenatals and taking vitamin D.
+For me, this means continuing my prenatals, taking vitamin D, and fish oil.

 Don’t let minor setbacks stop you from your health goals.
 “Messing up” is just how we learn new habits and skills.